-The NPRM goes on: "Department of Homeland Security has no specific information that terrorist groups are currently planning to use general aviation aircraft to perpetrate attacks to the highest risk area.
-Before we incur hundreds of millions of dollars, perhaps billions, of cost, we should evaluate comparative risk.
-According to the Washington Post's reporting of this year, over \$18 billion has been spent on aviation security so far, but only \$250 million on public transportation security, including subways and buses.
-To emphasize my point on this, between 4.5 and 4.7 million people ride the New York subway system on an average weekday.
-There are less than two million domestic air passengers per day in the peak season for the entire United States.
+- 1 This information implies that somehow that concern - 2 should dictate how we deal with potential threat.
+We should - 3 evaluate threat based on actual risk: Do general aviation - 4 aircraft have the inherent potential to cause significant - 5 damage, which is a tactical evaluation?
+Pardon me, I'm a - 6 little - 7 dry.
+Do the terrorists have the intent and the capability to - 8 effectively use general aviation?
+And finally, have our - 9 countermeasures eliminated, reduced, or mitigated the risks - 10 associated with general aviation? - 11 The risks should then be compared to areas of risk - 12 not limited to aviation.
+The application of resources should - 13 go - 14 to the highest risk area.
+Before we incur hundreds of millions - 15 of dollars, perhaps billions, of cost, we should evaluate - 16 comparative risk.
+According to the Washington Post's reporting - 17 of this year, over \$18 billion has been spent on aviation - 18 security so far, but only \$250 million on public transportation - 19 security, including subways and buses.
+To emphasize my point - 20 on - 21 this, between 4.5 and 4.7 million people ride the New York - 22 subway system on an average weekday.
+There are less than two - 23 million domestic air passengers per day in the peak season for - the entire United States. - 25 Recent terrorist attacks in both London and Madrid